 Proper storage and organizational skills are useful in learning.
 A well-organized space aids learning and catalyzes productivity.
 Being able to carve out a well-organized homework zone in your small apartment would help sharpen your organization skills.

 Also, it will make your homework time less stressful but would also help in maximizing your space.
+For example, you can organize your materials and keep them close by using storage bins or drawers.
+By using these storage solutions, you can keep your workspace clean and organized while reducing the amount of visual clutter and distractions; a clean and organized workspace also gives you a sense of calm and helps you focus, which can help you feel less stressed and anxious when doing homework or studying for exams.
 Clear binders and alligator clips are handy tools that would help you keep your documents and materials organized.
 Another item you need in your homework zone is a tray to help you keep loose corral things.

 2. Use an out-in-the-open desk